cabforum/smime/SBR.md

 The CP for the Issuance and Management of Publicly-Trusted S/MIME Certificates describes a subset of the requirements that a Certification Authority must meet in order to issue Publicly Trusted S/MIME Certificates.
 This document serves two purposes: to specify Baseline Requirements and to provide guidance and requirements for what a CA should include in its CPS.
 Except where explicitly stated otherwise, these Requirements apply only to relevant events that occur on or after DATE (the original effective date of these requirements).

 These Requirements do not address all of the issues relevant to the issuance and management of Publicly-Trusted S/MIME Certificates.
-In accordance with RFC 3647 and to facilitate a comparison of other certificate policies and CPSs (e.g. for policy mapping), this document includes all sections of the RFC 3647 framework.
+In accordance with RFC 3647 and to facilitate a comparison of other CP/CPSs (e.g. for policy mapping), this document includes all sections of the RFC 3647 framework.
 However, rather than beginning with a “no stipulation” comment in all empty sections, the CA/Browser Forum initially leaves sections blank until a decision of “no stipulation” is made.
 The CA/Browser Forum may update these Requirements from time to time.

 These Requirements do not address the issuance or management of Certificates by enterprises that operate their own Public Key Infrastructure for internal purposes only, and for which the Root Certificate is not distributed by any Application Software Supplier.
 These Requirements are applicable to all Certification Authorities within a chain of trust.
 They are to be flowed down from the Root Certification Authority through successive Subordinate Certification Authorities.